jtgis/myCode/README.md

-# gisTools
+# myCode
-Useful GIS tools made by me for you.
+Useful tools, mostly GIS related, made by me for you.